Driver suspected of DUI after crash leaves 2 Del Sol sophomores dead

 Las Vegas police initially said both teens were 17.

-Whitaker suffered serious injuries and “displayed signs of being impaired,” police said.
+Whitaker was seriously injured and “displayed signs of being impaired,” police said.
 She remained hospitalized Tuesday at Sunrise, where police said she was being held on suspicion of driving under the influence resulting in death.

 At a brief court hearing Tuesday, which Whitaker did not attend, prosecutors said they expected blood test results by Wednesday.